cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 - Elasticsearch stores and indexes the data.
 - Kibana displays the data stored in Elasticsearch.

-## Overview of our microservices

-For this example, let's consider we are creating a blog engine using the following microservices:

-- _Post service_: Manages details related to posts.
-- _Comment service_: Manages details related to the comments of each post.

-Each microservice is a Spring Boot application, exposing a HTTP API.

-As we intend to focus on _log aggregation_, let's keep it simple when it comes to the services architecture: One service will simply inkove the other service directly.

-And, for demonstration purposes, all data handled by the services is stored in memory and only `GET` requests are supported.
-When a representation of post is requested, the post service will perform a `GET` request to the comment service to get a representation of the comments for that post.
-The post service will aggregate the results and return a representation of the post with comments to the client.

-![Post and comment services][img.services]

 ## Tracing the requests across the microservices

 Unlike in a monolithic application, a single business operation is split across a number of services.
 To be able to trace the request across multiple services, we'll use [Spring Cloud Sleuth][spring-cloud-sleuth].